Dysio9/TasksApplication/README.md

 # TasksApplication

 #### Rest API based on: Spring-web, Spring-data, Hibernate.
-Using MySQL database and lombok library.
+Using PostgreSQL database and lombok library.

-This application is currently developed.

-It will be able to work in the very similar way as trello.
-User will be able to create his own task and put it to proper lists. \
-After the task will be ready user will be able to move it to another list.
+Visit [GitHub Pages](https://dysio9.github.io/) to see frontend site (based on HTML5, CSS, JavaScript) using this Rest API.
+To see frondend source go to [this repository](https://github.com/Dysio9/dysio9.github.io)

+This API allows to:
+* create task with description and put it info remote database
+* edit every single task
+* delete every single task
+* find task by taskID
+* find all tasks